pooya/discostuff/projects/xml.rst

-Add an XML reader to Disco and an example for parsing Wikipedia corpus:
+An XML reader to Disco
 =========

 The example shows the usage of Disco for running tasks on a huge data set